"We are not deterred. We are not intimidated," rights activist says

 He has ruled Zimbabwe since independence in 1980 and has been accused of rigging elections and instituting repressive laws to tighten his grip on power.

-The arrests may be an indication authorities are worried the winds of change sweeping across North Africa may inspire Zimbabweans to rise up, too.
+The arrests may be an indication that authorities are worried the winds of change sweeping across North Africa and the Middle East may inspire Zimbabweans to rise up, too.

 The opposition Movement for Democratic Change, MDC, which is in a troubled unity government with Mugabe’s ZANU-PF, has called the arrests “an abuse of state machinery by ZANU-PF to suppress the people’s views.”